pascium/thelazynfter/content/learn/nft-scams.md

 ---
-title: "10 Common NFT Scams For 2022 & Beyond"
+title: "NFT Scams 2022 & Beyond"
-description: "NFTs are nothing special but can sell for big bucks.
-Scammers like to target artists and beginners.
-This article list scams to look out for in 2022 and beyond."
+description: "NFT art can sell for big bucks.
+Scammers want a piece of the action and target artist to steal from.
+This article shows you scams to look out for in 2022 and beyond."

 menu:
   main: